Egor-Sapronov/events/README.md

 TODO
 ===
 - use io.js as engine(when all modules will be have support)
-- rewrite existing code with promise, instead of callbacks
 - complete auth service
     - reset password
     - forgot password